Photo from Unsplash

 April 2

-Whatever the cause of grief may be, there is rich comfort in the remembrance of the sorrows of Christ.
-It assures us that Christ understands our pain.
-In the garden he went a stone’s cast farther than any of his disciples went.
-The picture is a parable to us.
-It is always so.
-Wherever you bow in the deep shadows of grief, you have but to lift up your eyes, and you will see Jesus in still deeper shadows–a stone’s cast beyond you.
-His sorrow was sorer than yours.
+Whatever causes our grief, there is great comfort in remembering Christ’s own sorrows.
+It assures us that He understands our pain.
+In the garden, Jesus went a stone’s throw beyond His disciples.
+This image is a parable for us.
+Wherever you find yourself bowed in the shadows of grief, you need only look up, and you will see Jesus in even deeper shadows, just a stone’s throw beyond.
+His sorrow was greater than yours.

-There is comfort also in the remembrance that blessing comes out of suffering patiently endured.
-All the world’s peace and hope, and all heaven’s joy and glory–are fruits of a great sorrow—the sorrow of Christ.
-Blessing will come always out of sorrow, if we but accept it submissively and reverently.
+There’s comfort in knowing that blessing comes from patiently endured suffering.
+All the world’s peace and hope, and all of heaven’s joy and glory, are the fruits of Christ’s great sorrow.
+Blessing will always come from sorrow if we accept it with submission and reverence.